-When the music stops, the sound-image experience is processed, often through art work and discussion, as it relates to the intention of the session and the client’s reasons for seeking therapy or personal development (see question 4 below for more detail about GIM sessions).
+When the music stops, the sound-image experience is processed, often through art work such as spontaneous mandala drawing and discussion, as it relates to the intention of the session and the client’s reasons for seeking therapy or personal development (see question 4 below for more detail about GIM sessions).

 The traveler’s images and other experiences are highly symbolic in nature and can be compared to a mirror of internal reality, reflecting inner conflicts, urges, needs, areas of concern, strengths, weaknesses, insights, etc. GIM affords the traveler direct access to deeper layers of wisdom and activates inherent capacity for growth, healing, integration and transformation.

 Music is the main catalyst during the GIM experience, and can be viewed as a trusted “co-therapist” (see question 2 below for more detail about GIM music programs).

 There are more than 45 well established GIM Music Programs, each used for specific purposes.
 Programs are between 30-40 minutes in duration, and typically consist of three to five pieces of music, carefully sequenced in order to facilitate the stages of the journey, namely entry, deepening/intensification and exit.